The Yellow Heart

 I found that there’s no “cure” and it’s not “out there.”
 It’s in here.
 In my great big wide beautiful amazing… yellow heart.

 Update: Now at 37, I remain constantly committed to my health journey, doing my emotional work as it comes up, and living bravely the life of my dreams.
 I don’t always sleep like a baby, I sometimes have down days, I make plenty of mistakes, and I embrace all these facets of being human.
-Life is not a fairy tale of perfection, it’s a learning experience rich with both gritty and beautiful moments, I try my best to embrace it all.
+Life is a learning experience rich with both gritty and beautiful moments, I try my best to embrace it all.
 Mistakes are how we learn, perfection is not the goal, and it’s not always pretty.
 I love myself anyway and offer my YES daily, in gratitude and service to Love.
 I invite you to reach out, comment on my products, share your story, and join me on the self-care journey.

 Self-Care is Self-Love in Action.

 Beyond Organic means all ingredients are at least Certified Organic,

 AND we choose local, wild-crafted, and/or biodynamic whenever possible.

 Instead of spending money on organic certification, I decided, for now, that it would be best put toward amazing ingredients.